taycaldwell/whos-that-champion/README.md

 * [Riot Games API](https://developer.riotgames.com/) - League of Legends game data
 * [Twitter API](https://dev.twitter.com/web/overview) - Tweet buttons, yo

+### Backend

+A [matchId daemon](https://github.com/rithms/whos-that-champion/blob/master/FlaskApp/FlaskApp/daemon/match_ids_d.py) was created to fetch matchIds every time a new batch was available.
+It ran as a long running process until URF mode was made unavailable.
+Each matchId from a batch was then stored as a document in a matchIds collection in the database.

+A [match details daemon](https://github.com/rithms/whos-that-champion/blob/master/FlaskApp/FlaskApp/daemon/match_details_d.py) was created to retrieve the match details of every matchId found in the database via the Riot Games API.
+Only the necessary match data needed for the web app was parsed from the data returned from the Riot Games API.
+The parsed data was then made into a match document, and stored in the matches collection in the database.

+A [static data script](https://github.com/rithms/whos-that-champion/blob/master/FlaskApp/FlaskApp/scripts/static_data.py) was created and run once.
+The script retrieved static data for champions, spells, and items via the Riot API.
+The json for the champion, spell, and item data was stored directly in the database as documents to their respective collections.
+Namely, the champions, items, and spells collections of the database.

+Now that URF is over, none of these scripts need to be run.

+### Data Model

+MatchId documents were stored in the MatchIds collection.

+An example of a matchId document's structure can be seen [here](http://whosthatchampion.com/example_matchId_document/).

+Match documents were stored in the Matches collection.

+An example of a match document's structure can be seen [here](http://whosthatchampion.com/example_match_document/).

+Champion documents were stored in the Champions collection.
+The structure for these documents comes straight from the Riot API.

+An example of a champion document's structure can be seen [here](http://whosthatchampion.com/example_champion_document/).

+Spell documents were stored in the Spells collection.
+The structure for these documents comes straight from the Riot API.

+An example of a spell document's structure can be seen [here](http://whosthatchampion.com/example_spell_document/).

+Item documents were stored in the Items collection.
+The structure for these documents comes straight from the Riot API.

+An example of a item document's structure can be seen [here](http://whosthatchampion.com/example_item_document/).

 ### Contributions
 This project is now open source now that the API Challenge is over.
 If you would like to contribute to this project please open an issue, or send a pull request.